vgnenov/Graffiti-Removal-Project/README.md

 ### One Heat Map that shows the area that have the highest number of graffiti complaints.

-The map was created using Leaflet library.
+The map was created using Leaflet library

 ![HeatMap](docs/static/img/heat_map.png)

-- The Dashboard page contains a Navigation Bar with buttons for all the maps, table, chart and the API data.
+- The Dashboard page contains a Navigation Bar with buttons for all the maps, table, chart and the API data

-- We included a new Java Script library, CircleType.js, that allows us to curve text on our homepage.
+- Included in the file are the Java Script library, CircleType.js, that allows us to curve the text on our homepage

 ## Team: “Word on the Street”
-Team Members:
-    Katie Young,
-    Liliana Ilut,
-    Vasil Nenov,
-    Quentin Sloboda.
+Team Members:  Katie Young,    Liliana Ilut,    Vasil Nenov,    Quentin Sloboda.